Mammography: What You Need to Know

 There are more than 8,600 MQSA-certified facilities across the country.
 To find a certified mammography facility in your area, you can search the list on the FDA’s website by your zip code.
 The list is updated weekly.

-- Require facilities to provide mammography personnel access to their own records of MQSA-qualifying training and experience upon their reasonable request, so they may continue to provide mammography services.
+- Require facilities to provide mammography personnel access to their own records of MQSA-qualifying training and experience upon their request, so they may continue to provide mammography services.